sarmadchandio/sarmadchandio.github.io/_pages/about.md

   - /about.html
 ---

-I am second year PhD student at the University of Iowa in Computer Science working in the [SPARTA lab](https://sparta.cs.uiowa.edu/) advised by [Rishab Nithyanand](https://sparta.cs.uiowa.edu/people/rishab/).
+I am second year PhD student at the University of Iowa in Computer Science working in the [SPARTA](https://sparta.cs.uiowa.edu/) lab advised by [Rishab Nithyanand](https://sparta.cs.uiowa.edu/people/rishab/).
 I work in computational social science focusing on content moderation.
-I have done work in finding systematic ways to audit different platforms.
+I have done work in finding systematic ways to audit different platforms. ding dindg